php-webdriver/php-webdriver/.github/CONTRIBUTING.md

 composer test -- --testsuite functional
 ```

-If you want to run tests in different browser then "htmlunit" (Chrome or Firefox), you need to setup the browser driver (Chromedriver/Geckodriver), as it is [explained in wiki](https://github.com/php-webdriver/php-webdriver/wiki/Chrome)
+If you want to run tests in different browser then "htmlunit" (Chrome or Firefox), you need to set up the browser driver (Chromedriver/Geckodriver), as it is [explained in wiki](https://github.com/php-webdriver/php-webdriver/wiki/Chrome)
 and then the `BROWSER_NAME` environment variable:

 ```sh